cuelee/RE2C/README.md

 - Input File Format

-Each rows represent a SNPs.
-The first column of each rows is for rsID, and the following columns are pairs of effect size and its standard error of Nth study.
+ - Each rows represent a SNPs.
+  --The first column of each rows is for rsID, and the following columns are pairs of effect size and its standard error of Nth study.
 (If we meta-analyze 5 summary statistics then each line must have 11 columns)

-Correlation matrix is N x N symmetric matrix.
-An evaluated correlation matrix can be specified by using --cor option in RE2C.
+ - Correlation matrix is N x N symmetric matrix.
+  - An evaluated correlation matrix can be specified by using --cor option in RE2C.
 When --cor is unused, the code itself assumes an identity matrix of N rows and columns.

 Example (Input File)
 ```